Cathie Wood: Awards and honors

-Wood was selected for the inaugural 2021 Forbes 50 Over 50; made up of entrepreneurs, leaders, scientists and creators who are over the age of 50.
+Wood was selected for the inaugural 2021 Forbes 50 Over 50; made up of entrepreneurs, leaders, scientists, and creators who are over the age of 50.

 Personal life

-Wood lives in Wilton, Connecticut.
+Wood lives in St. Petersburg, Florida.
 She was divorced from Robert Wood, who died in 2018.
-She has three children: Caitlin, Caroline, and Robert.
+She has three children.

 Wood is a devout Christian.
 During the 2020 election, she warned that Joe Biden's plan of taxation and regulation would stifle innovation.
-Wood also has a large following on Reddit.

 In 2018, she donated funds to her high school to start the Duddy Innovation Institute, which encourages girls to study disruptive innovation.
+Wood is a proponent of Bitcoin and other cryptocurrencies and has an allocation of 25% of her net worth in bitcoin as of 2024.